Although it is a good fit for many companies, it may not be a great fit for everyone.

 Marketplace Alternatives

-2. Etsy – Best for handmade, vintage, and creative products.
-Was once a cheap alternative for crafting.
-Fees have been on the rise the last few years so Etsy is not quite as popular now as it was 5-10 years ago. ($$)
+- Etsy Sellers – Best for handmade, vintage, and creative products.
+Was once a cheap alternative for crafting shops but the platform has been increasing their fees the last several years.
+Etsy is not quite as popular now as it was 3-5 years ago but is still a significant opportunity for smaller merchants. ($$)

-3. Amazon – Good for businesses that want to tap into large customer bases without running their own website.
+- Amazon Seller Center – Good for businesses that want to tap into large customer bases without running their own website.
 Generally on the higher end fees wise which caps your total ROI. ($$)

-4. Ebay – Auction based website with store.
-Was once very popular but has declined in the past 5-10 years with merchants as more options roll out. ($$)
+- Ebay Seller Center – Started as an auction based website and now with a full shopping platform for merchants.
+Was once very popular but has declined in the past 5-10 years with merchants as more options roll out.
+Ebay has also become a primary channel for discount and open-boxed items for 3rd party resellers. ($$)

 Advanced Tools / Payment Platforms